bcolborn/joy-division-annotated/lyrics/_substance/15_novelty.md

 {:.verse}

-- Someone told me being in the know is the main thing
+- Someone told me being in the know
+- Is the main thing
 - We all need the security
-that belonging brings
+- That belonging brings
-- Can't stand on your own in these times against all the odds
+- Can't stand on your own in these times
+- Against all the odds
-- You all just fall behind like all the other sods
+- You all just fall behind like all
+- The other sods
 {:.verse}

 - You slap your back
-and pretend you knew about
+- And pretend you knew about
-all the things that we were gonna do
+- All the things that we were gonna do
-- What ya gonna do, what ya gonna do when it's over?
+- What ya gonna do, what ya gonna do
+- When it's over?
 - You're all on your own now,
 - Don't you think that's a shame
-- But you're the only one responsible to take the blame
+- But you're the only one responsible
+- To take the blame
-- So what ya gonna do when the novelty has gone
+- So what ya gonna do when the novelty
+- Has gone
-- Yeah, what ya gonna do when the novelty has gone
+- Yeah, what ya gonna do when the novelty
+- Has gone
 - You slap your backs
-and pretend you knew about
+- And pretend you knew about
-all the things we were gonna do
+- All the things we were gonna do
 - What ya gonna do, what ya gonna do
 - When its over?